Master & PhD in Economics

 – Statistical inference.

-ECO 532 Preparatory course in Econometrics
+ECO_51432_EP Preparatory course in Econometrics

-Introduction to Stata8 hours
+Introduction to R for Economics8 hours

 Arnault Chatelain